B I O G R A P H Y

 University and Illinois State University, earning composition degrees from both colleges.
 In 2003 he received a masters in film scoring

-from the North Carolina School of the Arts, and in 2009 received his doctorate in composition from Michigan State University.
+from the University of North Carolina School of the Arts, and in 2009 received his doctorate in composition from Michigan State

 He has also participated in various composition workshops, including the John Duffy Composers Institute and ASCAP's Film